ckunte/m-one/inc/tow.typ

 - $r_x$, $r_y$: radii of gyration along head and beam directions respectively
 - $G M_T$, $G M_L$: metacentric height in transverse and longitudinal directions respectively
-- $m_a_r$, $m_a_p$, $m_a_h$: added masses for roll, pitch, and heave respectively
+- $m_a_r$, $m_a_p$, $m_a_h$: added masses

-There is a reason full (motion) periods are engineered for manned vessels, which is to make motions humanely tolerable as the graph in @hrvm shows.#footnote[Journee and Pinkster, _Introduction to Ship Hydromechanics_.]
+There is a reason full (motion) periods are engineered for manned vessels, which is to make motions humanely _tolerable_ as the graph in @hrvm shows.#footnote[Journee and Pinkster, _Introduction to Ship Hydromechanics_.]

+The boundary of depression and intolerable ranges can occur for very low accelerations, if periods are too low.
+Whereas a combination of acceleration and its corresponding average frequency of oscillation determines the level of comfort aboard.

+However, marine cargo transports often involve unmanned dummy barges, for which human response is not seen as a governing requirement, and are therefore acceptable to operate at lower periods of motion.
+High dynamic acceleration is often a result of small period of motion, as seen in the case of _South China Sea_ pertaining to unmanned cargo barges.

 #figure(
-  image("/img/tow_hra.png", width: 80%),
+  image("/img/tow_hra.png", width: 75%),
   caption: [Human response to vessel motions],
 ) <hrvm>

-The boundary of depression and intolerable ranges can occur for very low accelerations, if periods are too low.
-Whereas a combination of acceleration and its corresponding average frequency of oscillation determines the level of comfort aboard.

-However, marine cargo transports often involve unmanned dummy barges, for which human response is not seen as a governing requirement, and are therefore OK to operate at lower periods of motion.
-High dynamic acceleration is often a result of small period of motion, as seen in the case of South China Sea pertaining to unmanned cargo barges.

-One way to manage this is by optimising (static) metacentric height, GM, by keeping it sufficiently high from greater initial stability considerations --- but not excessively high, to warrant low periods of motion.
+One way to manage this is by optimising (static) metacentric height, #smallcaps[gm], by keeping it sufficiently high from greater initial stability considerations --- but not excessively high, to warrant low periods of motion.
 This would not only reduce dynamic accelerations, but also help improve human response, where essential.

 == Effect of cargo position on inertia forces

-While working on a project recently, I took the opportunity to develop the effect of cargo position on sea-transport forces in unrestricted open-seas (in terms of _W_, which is the dry weight of cargo), and extend it to profile all vessel types described in 0030/ND.
+The effect of cargo position on sea-transport forces in unrestricted open-seas (in terms of _W_, which is the dry weight of cargo)for all vessel types described in 0030/ND is shown in @lv, @mv, @sb, and @sv.

 #figure(
   image("/img/tow_lvessels.png", width: 90%),